Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Introduction

-The subsequent heuristics paved the way to the first formulation of the strong cosmic censorship conjecture (\textbf{SCCC}), which, roughly speaking, asserted that all solutions to the Einstein equations that violate classical determinism are unstable under suitable perturbations.
+This led to the first formulation of the strong cosmic censorship conjecture (\textbf{SCCC}), which, roughly speaking, forbids the existence of metric extensions beyond the Cauchy horizon of black hole spacetimes, at least in some regularity class.

-An outstanding amount of work has been done in the last 50 years to study the blueshift instability and the validity of the SCCC, revealing the subtleties of the topic.
-On the one hand, it has been studied to which extent the blueshift instability, firstly described as a heuristic linear phenomenon, can affect the picture of gravitational collapse in the full non-linear regime.
-At the same time, substantial progress has been made to render the SCCC into a precise mathematical statement.
+In fact, the regularity of such extensions measures to which extent the SCCC fails.
+Although the Einstein equations are PDEs in the second derivative of the metric tensor, the $H^1_{\text{loc}}$ (Christodoulou-Chru{\'s}ciel) regularity is actually the minimal requirement to make sense of the extensions as weak solutions to the Einstein equations (see also \cite{CGNS4, DafYak18, ChrFormation, ChruscielSCCC}), even though local well--posedness is not known to hold in this case \cite{BoundedL2}.
+Weaker formulations can also be considered \cite{Reintjes1}.

+Being related to an exponential blow-up of the \textbf{energy}, the linear instability associated to blueshift concerns the first derivatives of scalar perturbations.
+Such effect becomes weaker in the near-extremal limit, for which the surface gravity of the Cauchy horizon approaches zero.
+This instability is absent in the extremal case \cite{GajicLinear1, GajicLinear2, GajicLuk}.